Art-Sells/Arells/Build-Notes.md

 ## Arells Cryptocurrency Marketplace MVP

-### Wrappers
+### Testing
-- **HPM Wrapper**
+- Test Import process...
-- - **Mock Up:**
+- - acVactTas = amount of Bitcoin
-- - - - Sold Amount (Date: mm/dd/yr, Bitcoin-Amount-Sold, $ Sold-Amount) (handleSell retrieves from TransactionsHelper fetchVatopGroups & saves to saveVatopGroups "Transactions" custom attribute, "soldAmount" sub attribute)
-- - - - Bought Amount (Date: mm/dd/yr, Bitcoin-Amount-Bought, $ Bought-Amount) (handleBuy retrieves from TransactionsHelper retrieves from fetchVatopGroups & saves to saveVatopGroups "Transactions" custom attribute, "boughtAmount" sub attribute)
-- - - - Withdrew Amount (Date: mm/dd/yr, $ Withdrew-Amount, Bank Account "arells.com/bankaccount") (handleWithdraw retrieves from TransactionsHelper, "withdrawnAmount" sub attribute)
-- - - - Exported Amount (Date: mm/dd/yr, Exported Amount, Link) (handleExported retrieves from TransactionsHelper  & saves to saveVatopGroups "Transactions" custom attribute, "exportedAmount" sub attribute)
+- Test Export process...
+- - handleExport (add try, awaits and catch to ensures the entire process is successful before updating backend information)
 - **Possibly a plaid wraper (saves bank account/plaid info if connected)**
-- - Bank Account Attribute
+- - Bank Account Json Info? (pending approval)
-- - - Plaid Info?
+- - - Plaid Info (pending approval)
 - **Possibly a Kraken Wrapper to pull Bitcoin to Buy & Sell?**
-- Change manualBitcoinPrice and manualDate in coinGeckoApi/HPMContext to automated
-- Test Entire Exporting(replaceEmailwithBitcoinAddressinAPI(FrontEnd/Lambda)), Importing(replaceEmailwithBitcoinAddressinAPI(FrontEnd/Lambda)), Buying(addEmail,BitcoinAddress,PrivateKeyinAPI(FrontEnd/Lambda)), Selling(addEmail,BitcoinAddress,PrivateKeyinAPI(FrontEnd/Lambda)) and Withdrawing(addEmail,BitcoinAddress,PrivateKeyinAPI(FrontEnd/Lambda)) process  (possibly just segments out from Vatop Combinations as Vatop Combinations are Real Numbers and Vatop Groups Fake ask Gpt?)
+- Test Buying, Selling and Withdrawing process...
 - - Buy/Sell buttons connect to plaid (if not connected)
+- - Separate Bitcoin Wallet Page where handleBuy, handleSell and handleExport pages handle changes from and to first.
-- - handleBuy/handleSell/handleExport/handleWithdraw (add try, awaits and catch to ensure the entire process is successful before updating backend information)
+- - handleBuy/handleSell/handleWithdraw (add try, awaits and catch to ensures the entire process is successful before updating backend information)
-- - acVacts: Entire Wallet (stripe?) amount (export|sell/import/buy takes/adds here)
-- - acVactTas: Entire Bitcoin Wallet amount (export|sell/import/buy takes/adds here)
-- - acVactsAts: Subtracts from Entire Wallet amount
-- - acVactTaAts: Subtracts from Entire Bitcoin amount
+- - acVactTas <- add a useEffect that constantly updates based on Total Bitcoin Amount from Bitcoin Wallet

-### Home(redirects to Account if logged in)
+### Account
 - if acVactsAts = 0 sell display none, holding display true, else opposite
 - Reloads ((B)Price, (A)(B)Price, Wallet, and profits animation css) every 10 seconds from coin gecko API wrapper?
 - 1 second loader for all pages